 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), health diagnosing and treating practitioners in general could expect job growth of 20%, faster than the average for all occupations, from 2012-2022.
-Payscale.com reported a median annual salary of $48,743 for acupuncturists as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), health diagnosing and treating practitioners in general could expect job growth of 17%, faster than the average for all occupations, from 2014-2024.
+PayScale.com reported a median annual salary of $48,735 for acupuncturists as of January 2016.

 Certification and Continuing Education

 Just as some institutions of higher learning offer herbology certificate programs, others offer herbology certification programs.
-No real difference exists between the courses and program outcomes of certificate and certification programs offered through schools.
+No real difference exists between the courses and program outcomes of certificate and certification programs.

 The National Certification Commission for Acupuncture and Oriental Medicine offers a national certification credential in Chinese Herbology.
-Three exams are required for the certification; to be eligible to sit for the exams, certification applicants must have completed more than 2,000 hours of an accredited educational program, including 410 clinical hours.
+Three exams are required for certification.
+To be eligible to sit for the exams, applicants must have completed more than 2,000 hours of an accredited educational program, including 410 clinical hours.
 Alternatively, a certification applicant can study through a 2-year apprenticeship.